-Figure 5: Consumption responses to earnings shocks, by assets and age, model without household-specific unobserved heterogeneity

-Note: Graphs (a) and (b) show estimates of the average derivative of the conditional mean of c{it} , with respect to y{it} , given y{it} , a{it} and age{it} , evaluated at values of a{it} and age{it} that corresponds to their τ{assets} and τ{age} percentiles, and averaged over the values of y{it} .
+FIGURE 5.-Consumption responses to earnings shocks, by assets and age, model without household-specific unobserved heterogeneity.
+Note: Graphs (a) and (b) show estimates of the average derivative of the conditional mean of c{it} , with respect to y{it} , given y{it} , a{it} , and age{it} , evaluated at values of a{it} and age{it} that correspond to their τ{assets} and τ{age} percentiles, and averaged over the values of y{it} .
 Graph (a) is based on the PSID data, and graph (b) is based on data simulated according to our nonlinear model with parameters set to their estimated values.
 Graph (c) shows estimates of the average consumption responses $\overline{\phi}t(a)$ to variations in η{it} , evaluated at τ{assets} and τ{age} .

-Figure 5 (a) shows estimates of the average derivative, with respect to y{it} , of the conditional mean of c{it} given y{it} , a{it} and age{it} .
-The function is evaluated at percentiles of log-assets and age (τ{assets} and τ{age} , respectively), and averaged over y{it} .34 The derivative effects lie between .2 and .3.
+effects lie between 0.2 and 0.3.
 Moreover, the results indicate that consumption of older households, and of households with higher assets, is less correlated to variations in earnings.
-Figure 5 (b) shows the same response surface based on simulated data from our full nonlinear model of earnings and consumption.
+Figure 5(b) shows the same response surface based on simulated data from our full nonlinear model of earnings and consumption.
 The fit of the model, though not perfect, seems reasonable.
-In particular, the model reproduces the main pattern of correlation with age and assets.^{35,36}
+In particular, the model reproduces the main pattern of correlation with age and assets.^{36,37}

-Figure 5 (c) shows estimates of the average consumption response $\overline{\phi}t(a)$ to variations in the persistent component of earnings.
-As described in Section 3, $1 - \overline{\phi}t(a)$ can be regarded
+Figure 5(c) shows estimates of the average consumption response $\overline{\phi}t(a)$ to variations in the persistent component of earnings.
+As described in Section 3, $1 - \overline{\phi}t(a)$ can be regarded as a measure of the degree of consumption insurability of shocks to the persistent earnings component, as a function of age and assets.
+On average, the estimated $\overline{\phi}t(a)$ parameter lies between 0.3 and 0.4, suggesting that more than half of pre-tax household earnings fluctuations is effectively insured.
+Moreover, variation in assets and age suggests the presence of an interaction effect.
+In particular, older households with high assets seem better insured against earnings fluctuations.38

-$^{^{34}}$ We use tensor products of Hermite polynomials with degrees (2, 2, 1) in the estimation of the consumption rule.